RU

 Discover Russia's traditional non-alcoholic drinks, from local teas to refreshing juices.

-A traditional fermented beverage made from rye bread.
-Slightly sweet, slightly tart, and very refreshing, especially in the summer.
+Traditional fermented beverage made from rye bread.
+Slightly sweet, slightly tart, very refreshing especially in summer.
+Street vendors sell from yellow tanks.
+Ancient drink with probiotic benefits.

 fermented beverageCold